Sherman5A/apple-silicon/report/report.md

 Table: SPEC 95 Peak Benchmark Results for a selection of PowerPC and Intel Processors [@mac-info]

 Table two shows PowerPC benchmarking well against Intel processors.
-The 601 was very competitive with Pentiums, having better floating-point performance whilst suffering in integer workloads.
+The 601 was very competitive with Pentiums, having Petter floating-point performance whilst suffering in integer workloads.
 However, the Pentiums were running at higher wattages than comparable PowerPC processors.
 The 66 MHz 601 dissipated seven watts compared to the 66 MHz Pentium's thirteen watts, resulting in 85% more power consumption [@power-mac-book].
-The PowerPC 603, performing worse than the pentium in both workloads, is a major anomaly due to its design as a portable processor, drawing only three watts and sacrificing features [@power-mac-book].
+The PowerPC 603, performing worse than the Pentium in both workloads, is a major anomaly due to its design as a portable processor, drawing only three watts and sacrificing features [@power-mac-book].
 PowerPC's performance remained competitive throughout the AIM alliance's life.
 However, PowerPC